johnmarksinclair/github-interrogator/README.md

 ![](demo.gif)

-You can interact with GitHub Interrogator yourself [here](https://github-interrogator.herokuapp.com/)
+You can interact with GitHub Interrogator yourself [here](https://github-interrogator.herokuapp.com/)... may take some time to load initially

 ### Frameworks and Libraries Used:
 React, Node, D3js, Bulma